 - Develop pipeline programs designed to attract students from culturally and linguistically diverse backgrounds into education and related fields at the undergraduate and graduate levels

 - Recognize and honor faculty, students and staff who demonstrate a commitment to diversity, equity and inclusivity in their teaching, research and/or service

 - Maintain a calendar of special events and activities related to diversity and equity in education

-In the aftermath of the violence, hatred and bigotry that took place at the University of Virginia and in the City of Charlottesville, Curry School Dean Bob Pianta has offered thoughts on the way the Curry School community aims to move forward.
+In the aftermath of the violence, hatred and bigotry that took place at the University of Virginia and in the City of Charlottesville, the Curry School community discusses how to move forward.

 The Common Read